How to Make the Best Old-Fashioned Milkshake

 I've worked numerous odd jobs throughout my life, but my favorite by far was working for my town's local Dairy Queen.
 I worked alongside some of my best friends in high school and got to serve the town delicious treats on those humid summer nights.
 Throughout those many years, I learned a thing or two on how to make delectable ice cream treats, including the good old-fashioned milkshake.

-The trick to a good, thick milkshake is your ice cream to milk ratio.
+The trick to a good, thick milkshake is your ice cream-to-milk ratio.
 You actually want to have more ice cream than milk in order for the milkshake to be thick and creamy.
 It's kind of an art, but once you get used to it, making it at home is a breeze—and rather addicting if I'm being honest here!
 And the only equipment you'll need is a blender.

 Here's my step-by-step guide on how to make a milkshake at home.